-Gurkamal Dadra ‘21, an anthropology major from Bellmore, NY, is one of 844 American undergraduate students from 335 colleges and universities across the United States selected to receive the prestigious Benjamin A. Gilman International Scholarship to study or intern abroad during the spring of 2019.
+Gurkamal Dadra ‘21, an anthropology major from Bellmore, NY, is one of 844 American undergraduate students from 335 colleges and universities across the United States selected to receive the prestigious Benjamin A. Gilman International Scholarship to study or intern abroad.
 The Congressionally-funded scholarship will allow Dadra to study in Kyrgyzstan through a University of Montana program during the summer of 2019.

 Dadra, a first-generation American, is fluent in Hindi and Punjabi and can converse in French, Urdu and Spanish.
 He is enrolled in LEAP – Hofstra’s Legal Education Acceleration Program – a six-year combined BA/JD program.

 Sharryn Kasmir, chair of Hofstra’s Anthropology program, explained that Dadra’s research abroad will focus on the practice of Islam in the former Soviet republic of Kyrgyzstan.
 She described him as “an exceptional student.
 He’s self-motivated and curious about the world.”